- By The Numbers

 It Doesn’t Only Affect You

-One of the victims of a texting while driving fatality, was Elena Myers, 18, a pre-med student and model, who was driving home to Austin from Texas Tech in Lubbock in 2014.
+One of the victims of texting while driving fatality was Elena Myers, 18, a pre-med student and model, who was riding home to Austin from Texas Tech in Lubbock in 2014.
 She lost control of her car while checking a text, and was mortally wounded.
 Her grieving father's account of his daughter sums it up quite succinctly.
 He said that Elana's friends would send her pictures while she was driving to keep her from getting bored.

 “Within three seconds, she was gone," Myers said.
 "It's that fast."